Local grafting heterogeneities control water intrusion and extrusion in nanopores: Results

 Overall, these results suggest that the type and quality of grafting can significantly change the macroscopic behavior of hydrophobic mesoporous materials, affecting their technological applicability.
-For instance, not all the considered materials display extrusion at positive pressures, which allows for a single-time use only (e.g., for ``bumpers''~\cite{eroshenko2001energetics}).
-In the following, we dissect the microscopic origin of such unexpected variability, showing that, in addition to the overall shift in $R_\mathrm{eff}$ considered in Fig.~\ref{Radius_dist}, local variations in pore radius and hydrophobicity due to grafting heterogeneities rule intrusion and extrusion.
+For instance, not all the considered materials display extrusion at positive pressures, which allows for a single-time use only (e.g., for ``bumpers''~\cite{eroshenko2001energetics}) .
+In the following, we dissect the microscopic origin of such unexpected variability, showing that {the effect of $\langle R \rangle$ considered in Figure~\ref{Radius_dist} just accounts for a general, qualitative trend, while} local variations in pore radius and hydrophobicity due to grafting heterogeneities {are the quantitative key to understand} intrusion and extrusion.